ashedow/helpers/docs/DBs/BigData/MapReduce.md

 **Static partitioning**
+Static partitioning means that you have already sharded data in the appropriate directories.
+With static partitions, you add Hive partitions manually based on the directory location.

+Partitioned tables can be created using the PARTITIONED BY clause.

 * We need to manually create each partition before inserting data into a partition
 * We need to know all partitions in advance.
 So it is suitable for use cases where partitions are defined well ahead and are small in number
 * Departments, State Names, etc

 **Dynmic prtitioning**
+Dynamic partitioning means that you want Hive to create partitions automatically for you.
+Since you have already created the partitioning table from the staging table, all you need to do is insert data to the partitioned table

 * The dynamic partitioned columns have to be specified after all other columns in the SELECT statement.
 * Partitions will be created dynamically based on input data to the table.
 * The order of dynamic partitions is important.
 They have to be specified in the same order in the `SELECT` clause as in the `PARTITION` clause.